laurenpenn/Website/plugins/podpress/readme.txt

 == Changelog ==

 Please, read the [Upgrade instructions](http://wordpress.org/extend/plugins/podpress/other_notes/).
+= v8.8.10.7 =
+<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+Downgrading to a previous version is only possible if you reverse these changes.

+* bug fix: the function which limits the number of characters for several feed elements is multibyte-character-safe and it does not cut through htmlentities anymore (Thank you [franky1029](http://wordpress.org/support/profile/franky1029), [welshes99](http://wordpress.org/support/profile/welshes99) and [drezac](http://wordpress.org/support/profile/drezac) for [reporting the problem](http://wordpress.org/support/topic/podpress-player-doesnt-show-in-post).)
+* bug fix: the HTML5 player appears also in IE9 (JS error fixed) (Thank you [dael3](http://wordpress.org/support/profile/dael3) for [reporting the problem](http://wordpress.org/support/topic/no-player).)
+* bug fix: the "Validate your feed" button at the Category Casting settings works again (Thank you [meetwp](http://wordpress.org/support/profile/meetwp) for [reporting the problem](http://wordpress.org/support/topic/plugin-podpress-category-casting-category-title-appears-twice-in-feed-title).)
+* new: It is now possible to "Use the tags of the post" as itunes:keywords.
+There is a new option with this name in the Post specific settings for iTunes (below the post editor).
+(Suggested by [Twanislas](http://wordpress.org/support/profile/twanislas) in [this thread](http://wordpress.org/support/topic/podpress-suggestions))
+* new: max.
+12 itunes:keywords possible

 = v8.8.10.6 =
 <strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.